r-Techsupport/rTS_Wiki/README.md

 2. Nothing should be placed in root.
 A
 3. All wiki pages that are to be processed need to have the extension `.md`.
   * The files are written in markdown.
 Make a PR with any changes that you have.
 4. All pages need a FrontMatter header.
-A basic example of one would be
+A inclusive example of one would be
   ```
   ---
   layout: default